Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \subsection{Symmetries}

 We briefly discuss symmetries, which are important in extracting the relevant and marginal contributions in each renormalisation group step (see Section~\ref{sec:Loc} below).
-To use the terminology of \cite{MR3332938,MR3332939}, we call an element $F \in \cN(\Lambda)$ \emph{(globally) gauge invariant} if every monomial in its representation has the same number of factors of $\bar\psi$ and $\psi$.
-Some readers may be more familiar with the terminology symplectically invariant or $U(1)$ invariant.
-Similarly, $F \in \cN(\Lambda\sqcup\Lambda)$ is gauge invariant if the combined number of factors of $\bar\psi$ and $\bar\zeta$ is the same as the combined number of factors of $\psi$ and $\zeta$.
-We denote by $\cN_{\rm sym}(X)$ the subalgebra of $\cN(X)$ of gauge invariant elements and likewise for $\cN_{\rm sym}(\Lambda\sqcup\Lambda)$.
-The maps $\theta$ and $\E_{C}$ preserve gauge symmetry.
+We call an element $F \in \cN(\Lambda)$ \emph{symplectically invariant} or \emph{$U(1)$ invariant} if every monomial in its representation has the same number of factors of $\bar\psi$ and $\psi$.
+We remark that in \cite{MR3332938,MR3332939}, to which we will sometimes refer, this property is called (global) gauge invariance.
+Similarly, $F \in \cN(\Lambda\sqcup\Lambda)$ is $U(1)$ invariant if the combined number of factors of $\bar\psi$ and $\bar\zeta$ is the same as the combined number of factors of $\psi$ and $\zeta$.
+We denote by $\cN_{\rm sym}(X)$ the subalgebra of $\cN(X)$ of $U(1)$ invariant elements and likewise for $\cN_{\rm sym}(\Lambda\sqcup\Lambda)$.
+The maps $\theta$ and $\E_{C}$ preserve $U(1)$ symmetry.